Skip to main content

 • Camera Positioning: Step back so your upper body is visible and position the camera at eye level.

-• Feel free to record a few takes until you feel comfortable in front of the camera.
+• Feel free to record a few takes until you feel comfortable

 Did this answer your question?